black1ava/Java/README.md

 #### Overloading methods, this machanism occur when two or more methods have the same name and different in parameters (different number or parameters, different types of parameter).
 They are complement

-#### Constructor is a special member which use to initialize valueto new object.
+#### Constructor is a special member which use to initialize value to new object.
 Constructor execute one time only when creating object

 Constructor characteristic
 - same name as class name